tomas-ravalli/dynamic-pricing-engine/README.md

 ## Architecture

-The following diagram provides a high-level, System Context view of a Dynamic Pricing System designed to optimize ticket sales for the club.
+The following diagram provides a high-level, system context view of a Dynamic Pricing System designed to optimize ticket sales for the club.

 The central component is the **Dynamic Pricing Engine**, an ML-driven system that ingests historical data from the **Club's Data Systems** and real-time sales data from the **Ticketing System**.
 It uses this information to recommend prices, which are then simulated and approved by the **Club's Pricing Team**.
 Once approved, these prices are pushed to the live Ticketing System for purchase by **The Fan**, creating a continuous feedback loop for price optimization.

 <p align="center">
   <img src="./assets/dp-scd.png" alt="System Context Diagram" width="850">